nataliecje/SC1015-vehicle-analysis/README.md

 **Logistic Regression**

 Logistic Regression is suitable for predicting binary categorical variables.
-It uses a logistic function to model the probability of the response variable as a function of the predictor variables.
+It uses a logistic function (or sigmoid function), which maps any input value to a probability between 0 and 1.
+The input values are combined linearly with weights, and then the logistic function is applied to the result.
+During training, the logistic regression model adjusts its weights to maximize the likelihood of the correct class label given the input data.
+This is done using a cost function, such as the cross-entropy loss function, and an optimization algorithm, such as gradient descent.

 Both train and test set yields a similar result that is fairly good.

+Hyperparameters:
+- max_iter = 400

 *Train set*
 Classification accuracy           : 0.735